GuenterQuast/picoCosmo_dev/README.md

-`runCosmo` is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt", http://www.teilchenwelt.de, or the Kamiokanne-Experiment with photomultiplier readout and pulses shaped to a length of approx. 150ns).
+`runCosmo` is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt", http://www.teilchenwelt.de, or the *Kamiokanne*-Experiment with photomultiplier readout ( in the examples shown below the pulses were shaped to a length of approx. 150 ns).

 In a first step, the trigger is validated by cross-correlation with a signal template located around the trigger time.
 Coincidences near a